Thomas Silverstein: Early life

 Silverstein was born in Long Beach, California, to Virginia Conway.
-Conway had divorced her first husband in 1952 while pregnant with Silverstein and married Thomas Conway, whom Silverstein claimed was his biological father.
+Conway had divorced her first husband in 1952 while pregnant with Silverstein and married Thomas Conway, who Silverstein claimed was his biological father.
 Four years later, Virginia divorced Conway and married Sid Silverstein, who legally adopted her son.

 Silverstein was timid, awkward, shy, and frequently bullied as a child in the middle-class neighborhood where the family lived, in part because his peers mistakenly believed he was Jewish.
 Virginia Silverstein demanded that her son fight back, telling the boy that if he ever came home again crying because he had been beaten up by a bully, she would be waiting to give him another beating.
 Silverstein states, "That's how my mom was.
 She stood her mud.
 If someone came at you with a bat, you got your bat and you both went at it."
 At age fourteen, Silverstein was sentenced to a California Youth Authority reformatory where, he said, his attitudes about violence were reinforced.
 "Anyone not willing to fight was abused."

 In 1971, at age nineteen, Silverstein was sent to San Quentin Prison in California for armed robbery.
 Four years later, he was paroled, but he was arrested soon after along with his father, Thomas Conway, and his cousin, Gerald Hoff, for three armed robberies.
 Their take was less than $11,000.
 In 1977, Silverstein was sentenced to fifteen years for armed robbery, to be served at United States Penitentiary in Leavenworth, Kansas.